Luna 10: The flight

 Luna 10 launched towards the Moon on 31 March 1966 at 10:48 GMT.

-After a midcourse correction on 1 April, the spacecraft entered lunar orbit on 3 April 1966 and completed its first orbit 3 hours later (on 4 April Moscow time).
+After a midcourse correction on 1 April, the spacecraft entered lunar orbit on 3 April 1966 and completed its first orbit three hours later (on 4 April Moscow time).
 A 245-kilogram instrument compartment separated from the main bus, which was in a 218 x 621 mile orbit inclined at 71.9° to the lunar equator.

 Luna 10 operated for 460 lunar orbits and performed 219 active data transmissions before radio signals were discontinued on 30 May 1966.
 The spacecraft eventually crashed on the moon on an unknown date.

+On 8 November 1966, Alexander Vinogradov and colleagues at the USSR Academy of Sciences publishes the detection by Luna 10's gamma ray spectrometer of radiation from uranium, thorium, and potassium on the Moon's surface.
+These findings were used to identify the lunar mare rock as similar to Earth's basalts, while the lunar highlands corresponded to Earth's ultramafic rocks.
+The natural nuclear reactions provided 10% of the lunar surface gamma radiation, the remaining 90% was caused by cosmic rays.
+Luna 10 also detected in its immediate orbital environment a meteoroid density 100 times higher than interplanetary space.

 The Internationale

 The spacecraft carried a set of solid-state oscillators that had been programmed to reproduce the notes of "The Internationale", so that it could be broadcast live to the 23rd Congress of the Communist Party of the Soviet Union.
-During a rehearsal on the night of 3 April, the playback went well, but the following morning, controllers discovered a missing note and played the previous night's tape to the assembled gathering at the Congress — claiming it was a live broadcast from the Moon.
+During a rehearsal on the night of 3 April, the playback went well, but the following morning, controllers discovered a missing note and played the previous night's tape to the assembled gathering at the Congress—claiming it was a live broadcast from the Moon.